omerap12/Rock-Paper-Scissors-Lizard-Spock/README.md

 # Rock-Paper-Scissors-Lizard-Spock---Python

 How to run:
-run server.py with port number for example: python3 server.py 1234
+run server.py with valid port number for example: python3 server.py 1234

 run client.py with the same port number